study-ORCATech-cloud/docker-labs/Basics/LAB05-Debugging/solutions.md

-# LAB05-Debugging: Solutions
+# LAB05: Debugging Docker Containers - Solutions

-**INSTRUCTOR NOTE: This file contains complete solutions and should NOT be shared with students.
-It is for instructor reference only.
-Students should work through the exercises themselves without seeing these solutions in advance.**

-This file contains solutions to the debugging exercises in LAB05-Debugging.
+This document contains solutions to the TODO exercises in LAB05.
+Use these solutions only after attempting to solve the problems yourself.

 ## Fixed Dockerfile